jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 countries in 2022.

 Ransomware and Extortion Report 2023  |  21
-*Image description: A bar chart showing the top countries impacted by extortion attempts (leak site data, 2022).
-The countries are, from most to least impacted: United States, Germany, United Kingdom, Canada, France, Italy, Australia, Spain, Brazil, and Other.*
+![Image description: A bar graph showing the top countries impacted by extortion attempts in 2022, based on leak site data.]
+Figure 5.
+Top countries impacted by extortion attempts (leak site data, 2022)

 Ransomware and Extortion Report 2023  |  22
 While the obvious answer is “money,” it can be